MarianneUK/EliBreMusic/README.md

 ## 1.3.
 Skeleton
   [Go to the top](#table-of-contents)

-According to [WebFX] (https://www.webfx.com/blog/web-design/wireframing-benefits/), wireframes give web developers a clear path of what has to be done.
+According to [WebFX](https://www.webfx.com/blog/web-design/wireframing-benefits/), wireframes give web developers a clear path of what has to be done.
 It clarifies the direction and objectives of the site build and allows for better decision-making as to which web technologies, techniques and processes should be used in order to achieve an excellent result.

 For this project, wireframes were created using Adobe XD.
 All wireframes were shown to the client for approval, prior to starting the website development.

 ### Wireframes

--   Home Page Wireframe (assets/media/wireframe_home_page.png)
+-   Home Page Wireframe(assets/documentation/wireframe_home_page.png)

--   Mobile Wireframe
+-   Mobile Wireframe(assets/documentation/wireframe_home_page_mobile.png)
-(assets/media/wireframe_home_page_mobile.png)

--   Contact Page Wireframe (assets/media/wireframe_contact_page.png)
+-   Contact Page Wireframe(assets/documentation/wireframe_contact_page.png)

 <a name="features"></a>
 # 2. Features
   [Go to the top](#table-of-contents)

-According to [Designs Desk] (https://www.designsdesk.com/91/10-essential-website-features-every-site-needs-to-be-successful/), the 10 essential website features every site needs to be successful are:
+According to [Designs Desk](https://www.designsdesk.com/91/10-essential-website-features-every-site-needs-to-be-successful/), the 10 essential website features every site needs to be successful are:
   1. A Catchy URL
   2. Essential Info
   3. Contact Us Section